Nodes and terminology¶

 The result is that this value can be changed from your script by writing to a Data Port.

-If instead reading this value is desired, drag the node again but hold the Control key (or Command on Mac).
+If instead reading this value is desired, drag the node again but hold Ctrl (or Cmd on macOS).
 This will create a getter:

 In this case, the value can be read from a Data Port.